We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

-DRT 3.1 is also equipped with Shimano’s mid-range Deore Shadow 1×10 setup.
+DRT 3.1 is also equipped with Shimano’s mid-range Deore Shadow+ 1×12 setup.
 The lack of the second chainring makes shifting and maintenance simpler and brings the weight down.
-The 11-42T cassette will give you more than enough gears to choose from.
+The 10-51T cassette will give you more than enough gears to choose from.

-For more control, you can rely on the Tektro Auriga hydraulic disc brakes, dropper post, and WTB Ranger tires.
-They’re side-dependent as well, so XS-S frames have 26×2.8″ tires, while larger frames roll on 27.5×2.8″.
+For more control, you can rely on the Tektro Auriga hydraulic disc brakes, X-fusion Manic dropper post (with remote!), and Maxxis Recon tires.
+They’re size-dependent as well, so XS-S frames have 26×2.8″ tires, while larger frames roll on 27.5×2.8″.

 Bottom point, if you think you’re ready to replace your entry-level mountain bike for a more serious trail bike and challenge yourself on the trials, Co-op Cycles DRT 3.1 will help you do that.

-DRT 3.2 is the best Co-op Cycles has to offer when it comes to full-suspension bikes.
+DRT 3.2 (Most Capable Suspension) is the best Co-op Cycles has to offer when it comes to full-suspension bikes.
 It excels in terms of front and rear suspension, frame geometry, as well as the brakes and components.